South Korea 4 Day Itinerary (Seoul and the DMZ)

 War Memorial of Korea

-Also in the large grounds are two very poignant statues; The Statue of Brothers shows a North and South Korean soldier embracing on top of a divided dome and the Korean War Monument depicts a collection of patriotic heroes.
+Also in the large grounds are two very poignant statues; the Statue of Brothers shows a North and South Korean soldier embracing on top of a divided dome and the Korean War Monument depicts a collection of patriotic heroes.

 War Memorial of Korea - Statue of Brothers